RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 >Note: You may want to reinstall rails using **sudo** in case the installation fails.

-To test it, lets create a new rails app :
+To test it, create a new rails app :

 	rails new testApp
 	cd testApp
 	rails s

-Open you browser and type **localhost:4000** you should get a page that says <a href="http://guides.rubyonrails.org/images/getting_started/rails_welcome.png" target="_blank">welcome aboard</a>
+Open you browser and type **localhost:4000** you should get a page that says <a href="http://guides.rubyonrails.org/images/getting_started/rails_welcome.png" target="_blank">welcome aboard</a>.

 ## 3-NodeJs & NPM
 ---